 The 85th Legislature tasked the Sunset Commission with assessing cybersecurity practices for entities under review.11 The assessment of TWIA's cybersecurity practices focused on identifying whether TWIA complied with industry cybersecurity best practices.
-Sunset staff did not perform technical assessments or testing due to lack of technical expertise, but worked closely with the Department of Information Resources to gather a thorough understanding of TWIA's technical infrastructure.
-Sunset staff found no issues relating to TWIA's cybersecurity practices that require action by the Sunset Commission or the Legislature, and communicated the results of this assessment directly to TWIA.
+Sunset staff did not perform technical assessments or testing due to lack of technical expertise, but worked closely with the Department of Information Resources to gather a thorough understanding of TWIA's cybersecurity practices that require action by the Sunset Commission or the Legislature, and communicated the results of this assessment directly to TWIA.